-The sugar snap pea is a member of the legume family, and like snow peas, are eaten pod and all.
+The sugar snap pea is a member of the legume family and, like snow peas, is eaten pod and all.
 The main difference between the two is the thickness of the pod at harvest.
 While snow peas are flat, sugar snap peas are round.

 Where to grow sugar snap peas

 These peas grow best in well-drained soil.
 Rich in organic matter is best for growing sugar snap peas, and fine dirt is needed, so add in some compost or aged manure, and make sure you remove any rocks and sticks from your growing area.